Common Family Law Questions for North Carolina Residents

 How is child custody determined in North Carolina?

-Custody is determined based on factors like each parent’s ability to provide a stable environment, the child’s relationship with each parent, and, in some cases, the child’s preference.
+Child custody is determined based on factors like each parent’s ability to provide a stable environment, the child’s relationship with each parent, and, in some cases, the child’s preference.

 What should be included in a child custody agreement?